imnaiyar/SkyHelper/README.md

 ```

 - Rename `example.env` to `.env` and fill all the required fields.
 (We have CLI to streamline this process.
 Run `npm run setup` and it'll setup the .env file for you)
-- Install the required deps by running `npm i`
+- Install the required deps by running `pnpm install --frozen-lock`
-- Run `npm run build` to build the project
+- Run `pnpm build:prod` to build the project
-- Run `npm run commands` to register the slash commands.
+- Run `pnpm commands:prod` to register the slash commands.
-- Run `npm start` to start the project
+- Run `pnpm start` to start the project

 > [!IMPORTANT]
 > If you plan to use live updates/Reminders feature, you'll have to also host/run [skyhelper-jobs](https://github.com/imnaiyar/skyhelper-jobs) as cron jobs to send the reminders/updates are hosted on a different process to reduce the load on the main bot.
 Intructions to set it up is given on the repo's README